 keepIPAddress: Never

-Example manifest for creating a snapshot of a virtual machine:
+An example manifest to create a snapshot of a virtual machine:

 d8 k apply -f - <<EOF